 The number of notifications received from agents since the prior review by the Information and Privacy Commissioner of Ontario related to termination of their employment, contractual or other relationship with the prescribed person or prescribed entity.

-28 termination notices were received from full-time BORN agents who terminated their employment with BORN Ontario.
+27 termination notices were received from BORN agents who terminated their employment with BORN Ontario since the prior review.